brandiherrera/migraine-app-full-stack-capstone-react/README.md

-# Migraine App
+# My-Brain Tracker

 This migraine app allows users to record their migraines along with details of the migraine.
-Users can view their records over time to find common symptoms and remedies, and they can also share with healthcare professionals so they may find a suitable treatment moving forward.
+Users can view their records over time to find common symptoms and remedies, in addition to their highest occurring statistics.
+They can also share their findings with healthcare professionals so they may find a suitable treatment moving forward.

 ## Working Prototype
 Live: https://brandiherrera-migraine-app-full-stack-capstone-react.now.sh/